moormeierz/ETL_Project_final/README.md

 ![image](https://github.com/moormeierz/ETL_Project_final/blob/main/Resources/images/get_rid_of_$.PNG?raw=true)

 ## Load
 Using Quick Database Diagram tool, we created our Schema.
 We used Juptyer notebook to clean and organize our data.
-Finally, we imported our cleaned data in to Postgress tables; Hapiness_csv, country_info_API and economic_csv.
+Finally, we imported our cleaned data in to Postgress tables; happiness_csv, country_info_API and economic_csv.
 Assigning Primary and Foreign keys to  country name to connect the tables.

 ![image](https://github.com/moormeierz/ETL_Project_final/blob/main/ERD.png?raw=true)